-Designated Network Benefits apply to Covered Health Services that are provided by a Network Physician or other provider that is identified by UnitedHealthcare as a Designated Facility or Physician.
-Only certain Physicians and providers have been identified as a Designated Facility or Physician.
+Designated Network Benefits apply to Covered Health Services that are provided by a Network Physician or other provider that is identified by UnitedHealthcare as a Designated Provider.
+Only certain Physicians and providers have been identified as a Designated Provider.
 Designated Network Benefits are available only for specific Covered Health Services as identified in Section 5, Plan Highlights.
 When Designated Network Benefits apply, they are included in and subject to the same Annual Deductible and Out-of-Pocket Maximum requirements as all other Covered Health Services provided by Network providers.